 - Coordinate with other CARES Act provisions and employment tax and federal tax regimes, as necessary, to help ensure no double-counting

-- Assist with the procedural requirements to claim the credit including filing amended Form 941-X for 2020 credits and Form 7200 for advance 2021 credits
+- Assist with the procedural requirements to claim the credit including filing amended Form 941-X for 2020 and 2021 credits.

 - Review or perform calculations and supporting documentation

 - Determine proper financial statement accounting treatment for credits claimed